the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Weather Engineering now adds +2 Water to Moisture traps, along with +2 Production and +1 Power to Solar collectors and Wind farms, making it much more useful.
 		- Eugenics's Unhappiness reduction and +2 Faith from having +2 active Specialists replaced with +2 Happiness from having 2+ active Specialists.
 The Strength bonus to Personnel units is increased to 25% and it adds +25 starting XP to Personnel units.
 		- Cybernetics loses the weak +1 Production per 10 population and adds 25% Production towards Military units.
 Additionally, the old effect of letting Personnel units retain full strength while wounded has been moved to a new "AI Implant" promotion granted by this tenet that also adds additional unit healing.
-		- Transhumanism adds a 33% reduction to Unhappiness in the Capital.
+		- Transhumanism adds a 33% reduction to Unhappiness in the Capital and no longer reduces Faith purchase costs.
-		- The finisher bonus now awards a free Great General and Great Scientist instead of letting the player choose any one free Great Person, and adds a Production bonus towards the Biosphere Project, along with the Colony Ship Project and Colony Ship Parts for players pursuing a Colonization Victory.
+		- The finisher bonus now awards a free Great General and Great Scientist instead of letting the player choose any one free Great Person, and adds a Production bonus towards the Biosphere Project and Terraformer Parts, along with the Colony Ship Project and Colony Ship Parts for players pursuing a Colonization Victory.

 Belief Changes:
 - General